-Working in partnership with community groups, non-profits and municipal agencies, TreeVitalize Pittsburgh has an initial goal to plant 20,000 trees in an effort to improve the quality of life and the environment in the Pittsburgh region.
+Working in partnership with community groups, non-profits and municipal agencies, TreeVitalize Pittsburgh has planted more than 27,000 trees since 2008 in an effort to improve the quality of life and the environment in the Pittsburgh region.

 Partnering with TreeVitalize means:

 - Between 10 and 100 trees will be planted at your location, based on your group’s request, capacity and level of experience.
 The number, species and type of trees awarded will be determined by TreeVitalize;

 - Your group will receive help cutting and removing pavement;

 - Your group will receive tree stakes, ties, mulch and watering buckets, as needed; and

 - Your group will receive priority enrollment for Tree Tenders training offered at various locations.

 The interactive mapping application showcases the Western Pennsylvania Conservancy’s work throughout the region including where TreeVitalize tree plantings have taken place.
 The tool will generate a custom map that displays different projects on map layers.
 Look for the "TreeVitalize" layer to see where TreeVitalize trees have been planted to date.
 For assistance with the application, please see the help guide.

 For more information on how to partner with TreeVitalize to bring trees to your neighborhood, visit the Apply to TreeVitalize section.

 TreeVitalize Pittsburgh is a joint project of Allegheny County, the City of Pittsburgh, Tree Pittsburgh, PA Department of Conservation and Natural Resources, and the Western Pennsylvania Conservancy.